 You have amazing products to sell in your online store?
 But will it matter if your customers cannot find what they are looking for?
 Magento layered navigation enhances customer experience and lets your clients easily find what they want.

-What is layered navigation?
+What is Magento layered navigation?

-How to configure it?
+How to configure Magento Layered Navigation?

 Before setting up basic layered navigation it is important to check whether all attribute properties and anchor categories are well-configured according to the requirements of layered navigation.
 If there are any bugs, it will slow down the whole process.

 When setting up attributes you should always take their type into consideration.
 Magento layered navigation supports the following: dropdown, multiple select and price types.
 And don’t forget about the number of attributes.
-The best decision is to use as little attributes as possible because the more of them you have, the more difficult it is for a customer to get around.
+The best decision is to use as few attributes as possible because the more of them you have, the more difficult it is for a customer to get around.
 Furthermore, with less attributes your store performance will be higher and the page will look less cluttered.